MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/vm-convert-vmware.md

 2. In **Convert Virtual Machine** wizard > **Select Source**, select **Browse** and in **Select Virtual Machine Source**, select the VMware VMs you want to convert.
 3. In **Specify Virtual Machine Identity**, modify the machine name and description as required.
 4. In **Virtual Machine Configuration**, specify the number of processors and memory settings.
-5. In **Select Host**, select a Hyper-V host/Azure Stack HCI (applicable from VMM 2019 UR3 and later) for placement.
+5. In **Select Host**, select a Hyper-V host/Azure Local machine (applicable from VMM 2019 UR3 and later) for placement.
 In **Select Path**, configure the storage location on the host for the VM files.
 The default VM paths are listed.
 6. In **Select Networks**, select the logical network, virtual network, and the VLAN as applicable.
 7. In **Add Properties**, configure the required settings.
 In **Summary**, review the settings, and select **Start the virtual machine after deploying it** if necessary.
 8. Select **Create** to start the conversion.